boralyl/boralyl.github.io/_posts/2020-04-28-home-assistant-automation-inspiration.md

 ## Vacuum

-I've written extensively about the automations I use with my Roborock S4 Vaccum in [a previous post](https://aarongodfrey.dev/home%20automation/roborock_s4_home_assistant_automations/), so if you haven't read that post yet, take a look!
+I've written extensively about the automations I use with my Roborock S4 Vacuum in [a previous post](https://aarongodfrey.dev/home%20automation/roborock_s4_home_assistant_automations/), so if you haven't read that post yet, take a look!